awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 ## Example 3: Allow a user to end only sessions they started<a name="restrict-access-example-user-sessions"></a>

-Session Manager provides two methods to control which sessions a user in your AWS account is allowed to end\.
+Session Manager provides two methods to control which sessions a user in your Amazon Web Services account is allowed to end\.
 + Use the variable `{aws:username}` in an AWS Identity and Access Management \(IAM\) permissions policy\.
 Users can end only sessions they started\.
 This method does not work for accounts that use federated IDs to grant access to AWS\.
 Federated IDs use the variable `{aws:userid}` instead of `{aws:username}`\.
 + Use tags supplied by AWS tags in an IAM permissions policy\.
 In the policy, you include a condition that allows users to end only sessions that are tagged with specific tags that have been provided by AWS\.
 This method works for all accounts, including those that use federated IDs to grant access to AWS\.